boringprotocol/docs/docs/known-issues.md

 - Clarify what cloud and local providers are (Docs page entries for set-up for each)
 - Randomized provider switching (not in this phase)
 - Find new provider if this one drops (yes/no - not in this phase.
-An explicit setting to prevent provider switching if that is the user's preference)
+An explicit setting to prevent provider switching if that is the user's preference
-- Provider status - Set message to warn consumer to find a new provider from dropdown list
 - Change install config button state if user not connected to the right wifi network
 - In general hide buttons that would disrupt any process if clicked out of sequence